LAStools/LAStools/bin/lasclip_README.txt

 overview of all tool-specific switches:

--v                                   : more info reported in console -vv                                  : even more info reported in console -quiet                               : nothing reported in console -wait                                : wait for <ENTER> in the console at end of process -version                             : reports this tool's version number
+-v                                   : verbose output (print extra information) -vv                                  : very verbose output (print even more information) -quiet                               : nothing reported in console -wait                                : wait for <ENTER> in the console at end of process -version                             : reports this tool's version number